BismaYB/Global-super-store-Sales-Analysis/README.md

 ## New Measures
 Several new measures were created to enhance analysis: total sales, total profit, total units sold, total number of products, total number of customers, and total orders.

+## Shipping Analysis
+A pie chart was created to visualize the percentage of shipping based on different ship modes:

+Standard Class: Highest sales
+Second Class
+First Class
+Same Day

+## Sales Report
+An interactive sales report was created using slicers for city, state, region, and market to allow stakeholders to drill down into specific areas for detailed sales information.

+# Conclusion
+This comprehensive sales analysis provides valuable insights into sales transactions across different geographies and shipping modes.
+The interactive dashboard allows stakeholders to explore data in depth, facilitating informed decision-making.